Leadership analysis: Woodrow Wilson

-Carter
+Jimmy Carter

-From an academic perspective, Carter's VICS score changed intensely from before to after the Soviet invasion of Afghanistan.
+From an academic perspective, Jimmy Carter's VICS score changed intensely from before to after the Soviet invasion of Afghanistan.
 Carter had previously been cooperative and friendly but changed to hostile and conflict prone afterward.

 Bill Clinton

 Bill Clinton's Trait and Motivation Profile, gathered from Q&A at press conferences, presented Bill Clinton as a single successful politician, rather than a part of a larger whole or cause (use of "I" was highest of post-World War II presidents while "we" was lowest), the use of qualifiers and retractors, presented a confident individual with no desire to control the flow of conversation but who would make decisions and rethink them when necessary.
 He doesn't use many explainers and tells, rather than explains his views.
 He is the most expressive post-World War II president and with high adverbial intensifiers, he is an actor who displays histrionic (attention seeking) behavior.
 His high negatives score shows he's very defensive when attacked.